1. What is a functional interface in Java 8?

 map()

-transforms each element; flatMap()
+transforms each element into exactly one result element; flatMap()

 10. How do you filter null values from a list?